Dimensional Fund Advisors LP Has $70.37 Million Stock Holdings in Papa John’s International, Inc. (NASDAQ:PZZA)

 A number of other large investors have also recently bought and sold shares of the business.
 Globeflex Capital L P acquired a new position in Papa John’s International during the 2nd quarter worth $126,000.
 Segall Bryant & Hamill LLC lifted its holdings in Papa John’s International by 193.9% during the 2nd quarter.
 Segall Bryant & Hamill LLC now owns 207,576 shares of the company’s stock worth $21,677,000 after buying an additional 136,943 shares in the last quarter.
 JPMorgan Chase & Co. lifted its holdings in Papa John’s International by 17.4% during the 2nd quarter.
 JPMorgan Chase & Co. now owns 80,447 shares of the company’s stock worth $8,401,000 after buying an additional 11,943 shares in the last quarter.
 Capital Fund Management S.A. lifted its holdings in Papa John’s International by 56.8% during the 2nd quarter.
 Capital Fund Management S.A. now owns 21,253 shares of the company’s stock worth $2,220,000 after buying an additional 7,701 shares in the last quarter.
 Finally, Shell Asset Management Co. lifted its holdings in Papa John’s International by 5.6% during the 2nd quarter.
 Shell Asset Management Co. now owns 6,362 shares of the company’s stock worth $664,000 after buying an additional 340 shares in the last quarter.
 98.47% of the stock is currently owned by hedge funds and other institutional investors.

+A number of research analysts have recently weighed in on PZZA shares.
+Zacks Investment Research downgraded Papa John’s International from a “buy” rating to a “hold” rating and set a $137.00 price target on the stock. in a research note on Monday, September 6th.
+Oppenheimer increased their price target on Papa John’s International from $135.00 to $140.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
+TheStreet downgraded Papa John’s International from a “b-” rating to a “c” rating in a research note on Wednesday, August 11th.
+Wedbush increased their price target on Papa John’s International from $130.00 to $140.00 and gave the company an “outperform” rating in a research note on Wednesday, September 29th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on Papa John’s International from $111.00 to $127.00 and gave the company a “buy” rating in a research note on Friday, August 6th.
+Two equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+According to MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $130.00.

-Papa John’s International (NASDAQ:PZZA) last announced its quarterly earnings data on Thursday, August 5th.
-The company reported $0.93 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.69 by $0.24.
-The company had revenue of $515.01 million during the quarter, compared to analysts’ expectations of $490.90 million.
+Papa John’s International (NASDAQ:PZZA) last released its earnings results on Thursday, August 5th.
+The company reported $0.93 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.69 by $0.24.
+The firm had revenue of $515.01 million during the quarter, compared to analysts’ expectations of $490.90 million.
 Papa John’s International had a negative return on equity of 43.92% and a net margin of 4.82%.
 On average, equities analysts expect that Papa John’s International, Inc. will post 3.09 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, August 27th.
-Stockholders of record on Monday, August 16th were issued a $0.35 dividend.
+The company also recently announced a quarterly dividend, which was paid on Friday, August 27th.
+Shareholders of record on Monday, August 16th were issued a dividend of $0.35 per share.
+This represents a $1.40 dividend on an annualized basis and a yield of 1.12%.
+The ex-dividend date of this dividend was Friday, August 13th.
 This is a boost from Papa John’s International’s previous quarterly dividend of $0.23.
-The ex-dividend date was Friday, August 13th.
-This represents a $1.40 annualized dividend and a dividend yield of 1.12%.
-Papa John’s International’s dividend payout ratio (DPR) is presently 100.00%.
+Papa John’s International’s dividend payout ratio is 100.00%.

+In other Papa John’s International news, Director Jeffrey C. Smith sold 700,000 shares of the stock in a transaction dated Thursday, August 19th.
+The stock was sold at an average price of $112.00, for a total transaction of $78,400,000.00.
+Following the completion of the transaction, the director now owns 13,751 shares in the company, valued at approximately $1,540,112.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+16.50% of the stock is currently owned by corporate insiders.

 Papa John’s International Profile